YIZHUANG/ideaManagement_backend_knex_nodejs/README.md

+Build with ReactJs as front-end.
-Build with Node.js  Knex, and as postgresql as the database.
+Node.js, Knex as back-end, and postgresql as the database.

 Make sure you have postgresql installed on your computer.
-Use port 5432 (whcih is the default).
-And remember the username and password you set for your postgresql.
+Set you host and username and password in knexfile.js

+Make sure you have set knex to the path in your system environment variable.

+1.install the dependencies both in root folder and the client folder npm install

-First, go to the root folder, type 'npn install' in cmd, and then go to the client folder do the same thing. knex migrate:rollback knex migrate:latest knex seed:run
+2.Go back to the root folder to create the database first command: knex migrate:rollback second command: knex migrate:latest third command : knex seed:run

-And then create a database name "software" or whatever in  PGadmin4.
-If your database name is anything but 'software' make sure you change that in  knexfile.js too.
-And also change the password and username in  knexfile.js.

-And finally, in cmd, go back to the root folder where you have the server.js, type 'npm run dev'

-For the client: You can insert data with form.

-The api address for each table: (you can change them in the server.js) http://localhost:8000/category
+3.Run the project.
+npm run dev  // this will start the back-end and front-end at the same time.

+Functions:
+display list of data.
+add data.
+edit the data.
+delete the data.

+http://localhost:8000/category
 http://localhost:8000/idea
 http://localhost:8000/member